crowdfavorite-mirrors/wp-jetpack/readme.txt

 8. Mobile Theme

 == Changelog ==

+= 2.2 =
+* Enhancement: Likes: Allow your readers to show their appreciation of your posts.
+* Enhancement: Shortcodes: SoundCloud: Update to version 2.3 of the SoundCloud plugin (HTML5 default player, various fixes).
+* Enhancement: Shortcodes: Subscriptions: Add a shortcode to enable placement of a subscription signup form in a post or page.
+* Enhancement: Sharedaddy: Allow selecting multiple images from a post using the Pinterest share button.
+* Enhancement: Contact Form: Allow feedbacks to be marked spam in bulk.
+* Enhancement: Widgets: Readmill Widget: Give your visitors a link to send your book to their Readmill library.
+* Note: Notifications: Discontinue support for Internet Explorer 7 and below.
+* Bug Fix: JSON API: Fix authorization problems that some users were experiencing.
+* Bug Fix: JSON API: Sticky posts were not being sorted correctly in /posts requests.
+* Bug Fix: Stats: sync stats_options so server has roles array needed for view_stats cap check.
+* Bug Fix: Infinite Scroll: Display improvements.
+* Bug Fix: Infinite Scroll: WordPress compatibility fixes.
+* Bug Fix: Photon: Only rewrite iamge urls if the URL is compatible with Photon.
+* Bug Fix: Photon: Account for registered image sizes with one or more dimesions set to zero.
+* Bug Fix: Subscriptions: Make HTML markup more valid.
+* Bug Fix: Subscriptions: Fixed notices displayed in debug mode.
+* Bug Fix: Custom CSS: CSS warnings and errors should now work in environments where JavaScript is concatenated or otherwise modified before being served.
+* Bug Fix: Hovercards: WordPress compatibility fixes.
+* Bug Fix: Improved image handling for the Sharing and Publicize modules.
+* Bug Fix: Carousel: Display and Scrollbar fixes.
+* Bug Fix: Tiled Galleries: Restrict images in tiled galleries from being set larger than their containers.
+* Bug Fix: Widgets: Gravatar Profile: CSS fixes.
+* Bug Fix: Publicize: Strip HTML comments from the data we send to the third party services.
+* Bug Fix: Notifications: Dropped support for IE7 and below in the notifications menu.
+* Bug Fix: Custom CSS Editor: Allow custom themes to save CSS more easily.
+* Bug Fix: Infinite Scroll: Waits until the DOM is ready before loading the scrolling code.
+* Bug Fix: Mobile Theme: If the user has disabled the custom header text color, show the default black header text color.
+* Bug Fix: Mobile Theme: Fix for the "View Full Site" link.
+* Bug Fix: Mobile Theme: Use a filter to modify the output of wp_title().
+* Bug Fix: Publicize: Twitter: Re-enable character count turning red when more than 140 characters are typed.

+= 2.1.2 =
+* Enhancement: Infinite Scroll: Introduce filters for Infinite Scroll.
+* Enhancement: Shortcodes: TED shortcode.
+* Bug Fix: Carousel: Make sure to use large image sizes.
+* Bug Fix: Carousel: Clicking the back button in your browser after exiting a carousel gallery brings you back to the gallery.
+* Bug Fix: Carousel: Fix a scrollbar issue.
+* Bug Fix: Comments: Move the get_avatar() function out of the base class.
+* Bug Fix: Contact Form: Prevent the form from displaying i18n characters.
+* Bug Fix: Contact Form: Remove the !important CSS rule.
+* Bug Fix: Infinite Scroll: Main query arguments are not respected when using default permalink.
+* Bug Fix: JSON API: Trap 'wp_die' for new comments and image uploads.
+* Bug Fix: JSON API: Use a better array key for the user_ID.
+* Bug Fix: JSON API: Make the class instantiable only once, but multi-use.
+* Bug Fix: JSON API: Fix lookup of pages by page slug.
+* Bug Fix: JSON API: Updates for post likes.
+* Bug Fix: Mobile Theme: Remove Android download link for BB10 and Playbook.
+* Bug Fix: Open Graph: Stop using Loop functions to get post data for meta tags.
+* Bug Fix: Photon: Suppress and check for warnings when pasing_url and using it.
+* Bug Fix: Photon: Ensure full image size can be used.
+* Bug Fix: Photon: Resolve Photon / YouTube embed conflict.
+* Bug Fix: Photon: Fix dimension parsing from URLs.
+* Bug Fix: Photon: Make sure that width/height atts are greater than zero.
+* Bug Fix: Sharedaddy: Layout fixes for share buttons.
+* Bug Fix: Sharedaddy: Always send Facebook a language locale.
+* Bug Fix: Sharedaddy: Don't look up share counts for empty URLs.
+* Bug Fix: Shortcodes: Ensure that images don't overflow their containers in the slideshow shortcode.
+* Bug Fix: Shortcodes: only enqueue jquery if archive supports Infinite Scroll in the Audio Shortcode.
+* Bug Fix: Tiled Galleries: Use a more specific class for gallery item size to avoid conflicts.
+* Bug Fix: Tiled Galleries: Fixing scrolling issue when tapping on a Tiled Gallery on Android.
+* Bug Fix: Widgets: Gravatar profile widget typo.
+* Bug Fix: Widgets: Add (Jetpack) to widget titles.
+* Bug Fix: Widgets: Twitter wasn't wrapping links in the t.co shortener.
+* Bug Fix: Widgets: Facebook Likebox updates to handling the language locale.
+* Bug Fix: Widgets: Top Posts: Fixed a WP_DEBUG notice.
+* Bug Fix: Widgets: Gravatar Profile Widget: transient names must be less than 45 characters long.
+* Bug Fix: typo in delete_post_action function.
+* Bug Fix: Load rendered LaTeX image on same protocol as its page.

 = 2.1.1 =
 * Bug Fix: Fix for an error appearing for blogs updating from Jetpack 1.9.2 or earlier to 2.1.